marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 blog: true
 category: blog
 tag: Projects
+redirect_from:
+- /2013/01/14/html5-nodejs-websockets-games-learning/
 ---

 Okay.
 Let's start by saying that I'm a developer that does mostly web stuff.

 This means that a majority of the code I write will end up displaying something in a browser.
-Of course I do [interact with APIs](/2012/09/24/working-with-apis-facebook/), write background jobs, add some security, optimize databases and so on... the point here is that, professionnally, I do not write entire projects that have nothing to do with a web app.
+Of course I do [interact with APIs][1], write background jobs, add some security, optimize databases and so on... the point here is that, professionnally, I do not write entire projects that have nothing to do with a web app.

-My friend [André](http://www.andreberlemont.com/portfolio/) on the other hand has a different background as he mainly [develops games](http://www.oneliferemains.com/).
+My friend [André][2] on the other hand has a different background as he mainly [develops games][3].
 One evening we started talking about how complex it would be to create an online multiplayer game from scratch.
 Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer happens over the internet, right?